 Unedited Bias Frame at the highest ISO for my Nikon D5300, 1/4000s.
 For lower ISO values, you might not even see anything.

-At lower ISOs, you’re unlikely to see anything.
+At lower ISOs, you’re unlikely to see anything if the camera has low enough read signal.
 Note that this image is “debayered” already by the camera because it’s just the jpeg that came out of the camera.
 You should be using RAW, but this is just to show what to expect right out of the camera.

 When stretched harder, it may look something like this before it is debayered: